 Some businesses are not registered for VAT and only accept cash.
 While this arrangement has its obvious tax benefits for the business and possibly their pricing, you have to ask yourself whether they will be around to honour their warranty if anything goes wrong.
 These businesses are focused on short term benefit and may not be looking too far ahead.
 These businesses tend to pop up one day and disappear a little while down the track.

-SimplyFixIt accepts VISA, VISA Debit, MasterCard, Maestro and of course cash payments.
+SimplyFixIt accepts VISA, VISA Debit, MasterCard, Maestro, Apple Pay and, of course, cash payments.

 There are many repair businesses with flashy websites filled with false claims designed to make them seem legitimate.
 We encourage customers to look beyond the website and spend a couple of minutes doing a background check to see what experiences other customers have had, and whether the claims made on the website are true.
 A business that makes false claims may not be entirely honest when it comes to looking after your laptop or phone that has a lot of confidential information and photos on it.